 The lead director is elected by the independent directors annually.
-The independent directors have elected Mr. Sanchez to serve as lead director.
+The independent directors have elected Mr. Sanders to serve as lead director until April 26, 2018, on which date Mr. Blinn will become lead director subject to his re-election by stockholders.
 The duties of the lead director are to: